 - Dedicated paved multiuse lanes have been built: - From Shady Grove Road to Lake Needwood and the Rock Creek trail system, which continues to Washington DC and beyond. - Along the intercounty connector (ICC) with connections to adjacent trails, parks, and neighborhoods. - Circling the city of Rockville, which at its northern side runs alongside Gude Drive. - High density housing and retail development has or is being built along Crabbs Branch Way from Shady Grove Road to Shady Grove Metro.
-A multiuse paved path along Crabbs Branch Way is complete, and additional Capital Bikeshare locations are planned. - The Shady Grove Crossing development (formerly Piedmont Crossing) was completed, including its road system and separation from Ridge Road. - The July 2015 Shady Grove Sector Monitoring Report calls for "a shared use path along Crabbs Branch Way extended to Brown Street in the Town of Washington Grove" (2015 Biennial Master Plan Monitoring Report of the Shady Grove Sector Plan, page 63). - Most significantly, the Comprehensive Montgomery County Bicycle Comprehensive Plan was completed and approved by the County in late 2018.
+A multiuse paved path along Crabbs Branch Way is complete, and additional Capital Bikeshare locations are planned. - The Shady Grove Crossing development (formerly Piedmont Crossing) was completed, including its road system and separation from Ridge Road. - The July 2015 Shady Grove Sector Monitoring Report calls for "a shared use path along Crabbs Branch Way extended to Brown Street in the Town of Washington Grove" (2015 Biennial Master Plan Monitoring Report of the Shady Grove Sector Plan, page 63).

+Most significantly, the Montgomery County Bicycle Master Plan was completed and approved by the County in late 2018.
 This plan calls for an off-road trail from Crabbs Branch Way to Amity Drive and Brown Street to be built in the next few years.
-Approval of the Bicycle Comprehensive Plan does not automatically result in project funding, which is set by the Department of Transportation (DOT) based on the availability of funds and the importance of the project.
+Approval of the Bicycle Master Plan does not automatically result in project funding, which is set by the Department of Transportation (DOT) based on the availability of funds and the importance of the project.
 The first step is inclusion in the Facilities Planning Budget.
 One of the few projects that has received such near-term guaranteed funding by DOT is a study of a trail to Shady Grove Metro from the other side of I-370 and ICC.
+The Montgomery County Planning Board, the Town Council, and Town residents are in strong agreement that the "Washington Grove Connector" should be located at the end of lower Brown Street.
+The connecter will link Washington Grove with a path to Crabbs Branch Way, the Shady Grove Metro, and other nearby points.